itslooklike/stylelint-config-idiomatic-css/README.md

     'stylelint-config-idiomatic-css',
   ],
   syntax: 'scss',
-  rules: { 'declaration-empty-line-before': null, 'comment-empty-line-before': null }, };
+};
 ```

-For VSCode u need install `stylelint`

-If u use it for styled-components, u need some settings
+For use it with styled-components, u need some vscode settings

 ```
 "stylelint.additionalDocumentSelectors": [